-(1) Where a loan falls into more than one category, we include it in all the categories that apply.
-As a result, the sum of the mortgages in the segments of particular interest and the other portfolio does not agree to the total mortgage portfolio.
-Mortgage balance includes both the interest-only part of £10,178m (2020: £10,037m) and the non-interest-only part of the loan.

-Includes legacy Alliance & Leicester flexible loans that work in a more limited way than our current Flexible loans product.
+Where a loan falls into more than one category, we include it in all the categories that apply.
+As a result, the sum of the mortgages in the segments of particular interest and the other portfolio does not agree to the Whele a loan acts and make the land of the control of the loan.
+Includes land of the loan interest only part of £10,178m (2020: £10,037m) and the non-interest-only part of the loan.
+Includes legacy Alliance & Leicester flexible loans that work in a more limited way than our current Flexi loan product.
 Total Stage 3 exposure as a percentage of customer loans plus undrawn Stage 3 exposures.

-In H121, the combined total proportion of interest-only loans, part interest-only, part repayment loans and flexible loans reduced, reflecting our strategy to manage down our proportional exposure to these lending profiles.
+- In H121, the combined total proportion of interest-only loans, part interest-only, part repayment loans and flexible loans reduced, reflecting our strategy to manage down our proportional exposure to these lending profiles.